“Usually, the only tool you need is the one you don’t have.”

 Andrew A. Libby, Samba member

 The VW Vanagon will require few special tools, and most work can be performed with conventional tools available to the average home mechanic.
-The following is by no means a complete listing, but should be enough to get any home mechanic a strong start on repairing and maintaining a vintage van.
+The following is by no means a complete listing, but should give any home mechanic a strong start on repairing and maintaining a vintage van.

 - 46 mm Socket, 3/4″ drive, for rear axle nuts, with suitable breaker bar and length of pipe for added leverage